Rival Heathrow expansion plan revealed

 Heathrow airport: Rival expansion scheme revealed

-The company that wants the go-ahead to expand Heathrow airport has unveiled its proposals.
+A company with a rival plan to expand Heathrow airport has unveiled its proposals.

-Arora Group says its plans for a new terminal and runway would cost £14.4bn - less than half the estimated £31bn cost of the airport owner's plan.
+Arora group says its plan for a new terminal and runway would cost £14.4bn, which is roughly the same as the scheme proposed by Heathrow Airport Holdings.

 Airlines, including the owner of British Airways, say companies other than Heathrow's owner should be allowed to design and build any new terminals.